dmamur/struct2prop/README.md

 The figure below illustrates prediction results similar to the previous figure.
 ![embed_rdfV2_edosBulk_A1N_E_128_H_4_L_4_results_TestSetFull](https://github.com/dmamur/struct2prop/assets/129986239/91bf044d-932d-43a7-a465-e63a538ed047)
 ### E3NN-phDOS dataset
 Phonon densities of states predictions for the [E3NN](https://github.com/zhantaochen/phonondos_e3nn) dataset.
-The training can be performed with [embed_e3nn_phdos.ipynb](https://github.com/dmamur/struct2prop/blob/main/add/embed_e3nn_phdos.ipynb).
+The training can be performed using [embed_e3nn_phdos.ipynb](https://github.com/dmamur/struct2prop/blob/main/add/embed_e3nn_phdos.ipynb).

 The MAE achieved by our model is **0.083**.